Mechanical-Advantage/RomiTraining/Lesson09-GyroDriving.md

     * How could it cause problems?

-    * We currently don't have a system like in our team's robot code.
+    * We currently don't have a system like this in our team's robot code.
 Based on your discussion, do you think that should that change?

 8. Commit and push any changes you've made.